alihdev/alihdev/README.md

-- 👋 Hi, I’m ali hassan @alihdev
+- 👋 @alihdev
-- 👀 I’m interested in programming
+- Ali hassan programming
-- 🌱 I’m currently work as a full stack web developer ...
+- Work as a full stack web developer ...

 <!---
 alihdev/alihdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.